RainbowMarks/rainbowmarks.github.io/_posts/2021-08-15-August-15-2021-ICC-Challenge.md

 I had a blast out there and appreciate all the feedback I've had on photos posted.

-You can purchase a high quality (43 megapixel) digital download of my shots via the links above.
+You can purchase a   digital download of my shots via the links above.

 Thanks, see you on the trails!